JacobChmura/PBF/README.md

 ## Program Interaction

-Whent the program is launched, you will see this on the command line:
+When the program is launched, you will see this on the command line:

 ![](results/interaction.png)

 <kbd>Spacebar</kbd> will pause and continue the current simulation

 <kbd>0</kbd> will restart a *Dam Fall*

 <kbd>1</kbd> will restart a *Dam Break*

 <kbd>2</kbd> will restart a *Double Dam Fall*

 <kbd>3</kbd> will restart a *Double Dam Break*

 <kbd>4</kbd> will restart a *Resting Fluid*

 <kbd>f</kbd> will enable or disable *user force mode*.
 When this is enabled, holding the mouse at a location will create an external force on the fluid in the direction of your mouse.
 This can be used to create interactive wave like simulations.

 <kbd>v</kbd> will enable or disable *vorticity confinement*.
 By default it is enabled.

 <kbd>x</kbd> will enable or disable *XSPH viscocity*.
 By default it is enabled.

 **Note that if you want to change the number of particles in your fluid you need to relaunch the program**